envasquez/SABC/README.md

 We hope to increase member participation by modernizing our model of interaction and providing data analytics & insights.
 Also by allowing members to participate remotely vs. in-person exclusively will hopefully increase tournament attendance which should increase commradrie and growth.

 Please see the [Wiki](https://github.com/envasquez/SABC/wiki) for an informal write-up to capture some requirements, solution space and design decisions.

 Initially, to learn more about some of Django's more modern features, I followed many of the recommendations from [this Tutorial from Corey Schafer](https://youtu.be/UmljXZIypDc) for writing a web application, and modified it to suite the club's needs.
 I essentially tried to learn "just enough" Django to pull all of our needs together.
+I found Django to be a REALLY good framework, but there are a few Django-isms that you could end up spinning your wheels on, or sometimes its impossible to DRY (don't repeat yourself) - since sometimes you just have to add that one or two lines of code to activate a feature.

 Some things I found useful:
 - Class Based Views